Brittany Ishibashi

 Brittany Ishibashi is an American actress.
-She has had starring television roles on Political Animals, Supernatural and Runaways.
+She has had starring television roles on Political Animals, Supernatural, Runaways, and Brothers.
 Ishibashi has had roles in films such as Teenage Mutant Ninja Turtles: Out of the Shadows.

 Early life and education

 Ishibashi comes from a family of entertainers.
 Her father, Gerald Ishibashi, is a concert promoter and musician.
 Her mother, Lisa Ishibashi, is a singer.
 Her grandmother, Mary Nomura, is a singer who became known as the songbird of Manzanar.

 She attended Jordan Elementary School, Santiago Middle School, and El Modena High School.
 She majored in theater at the University of California Los Angeles (UCLA).

 Career

 Ishibashi's first big break came when J. J. Abrams cast her in Felicity just out of high school.
 She continued her formal education at UCLA School of Theater, Film and Television while continuing to build her resume outside of classes.
 Ishibashi has been consistently working ever since, with recurring roles and guest appearances in over three dozen television shows, including The Office, Grey's Anatomy, and Supernatural.
 After a debut at Comic-Con, Ishibashi reprised her role as Maggie Zeddmore in the Supernatural spin-off Ghostfacers, which has developed a global fan following.
 She has also worked on nearly two dozen films and multimedia projects, under the direction of such creatives as Joan Scheckel, Robert Redford, and Danny DeVito.

 Ishibashi is best known for her role as Anne Ogami on USA Network's Golden Globe and Emmy-nominated series, Political Animals.
 Ishibashi was next seen in the original Netflix series, Grace and Frankie, and starring in Wong Fu Productions first feature film, Everything Before Us, released June 3, 2015.

 In early 2015, Ishibashi launched her production shingle, Mana Moments, with a focus on comedic, female driven content.

 Ishibashi played Karai in Teenage Mutant Ninja Turtles: Out of the Shadows, the sequel to Teenage Mutant Ninja Turtles, released in theaters on June 3, 2016.

 In 2017, Ishibashi joined the cast of the Hulu original series Runaways as Tina Minoru.